shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     spark.sql("CREATE TABLE IotDeviceData USING DELTA LOCATION '{0}'".format(delta_stream_table_path))
     ```

-    This code creates a catalog table named **IotDeviceData** based on the delta folder.
+    This code creates a catalog table named **IotDeviceData** (in the **default** database) based on the delta folder.
 Again, this code is the same as would be used for non-streaming data.

 5. In a new code cell, add and run the following code: